SnowflakeCoder/programming/Algorithms and DS/Cracking the Algorithm3.md

     ```

     ```java
     /*BFS.
 With each level i , we will have already fully visited all nodes on level i - 1.
-This means that to get which nodes are on level i, we can simply look at all children of the nodes of level i - l.*/ void levelList(TreeNode root) {
+So to get which nodes are on level i, we can simply look at all children of the nodes of level i - l.*/ void levelList(TreeNode root) {
         if (root == nUll) return;
         List<List<TreeNode» result = new ArrayList<LinkedList<TreeNode»();